-of digital spaces for administrative 2023 with the digitization of executives, the development of school documents for the 2023practical guides to facilitate online 2024 school year.

-Algeria is continuing the digital management, as well as the assignment transformation of its education system of an IT specialist to each institution. with plans to launch the sector's In addition, centralized supervision is 'Version 2025 of the information planned to ensure the transparency and efficiency of operations.
+There will also be the creation of digital spaces for administrative executives, the development of practical guides to facilitate online management, as well as the assignment of an IT specialist to each institution.
+In addition, centralized supervision is planned to ensure the transparency and efficiency of operations.

-This project is part of 'Algeria taken to address the dysfunctions Digital 2030,' the national digital in the current digital management, transformation strategy being particularly with regard to school developed by the High Commission for registrations and transfers.
-The Digitization.
-Training is one of its five authorities have, among other things, main axes, and one of the objectives planned to create specialized teams is to make the Algerian school a model and strengthen decentralization to of modernization and innovation
+This project is part of 'Algeria Digital 2030,' the national digital transformation strategy developed by the High Commission for Digitization.
+Training is one of its five main axes, and one of the objectives is to make the Algerian school a model of modernization and innovation thanks to digital tools.